n4b1l007/DS-Assignment/README.md

 Update the connection string to match your SQL Server instance.
 ## Running the Application
 Ensure your SQL Server instance is running and accessible.
-Build and run the DsApi project in Visual Studio.
+Build and run both `DsWebApp` and `DsApi` project in Visual Studio.

 The application should now be running and accessible.